 At last, remember to press on F10 to save changes and quit from BIOS.
 Then, you should be able to start or install Windows.

-However, if the error "Reboot and select proper boot device" error still appears after you are setting the correct boot order or it is originally in correct boot sequence, please try doing the next attempt.
+However, if your ASUS, Toshiba, Acer, Gigabyte, etc. computer running Windows 10/8/7 still have the "Reboot and select proper boot device" error after you are setting the correct boot order or it is originally in correct boot sequence, please try doing the next attempt.

 Set Correct Partition Active (Recommended for Legacy BIOS Users)

-To set active partition correctly, you’d better employ MiniTool Partition Wizard instead of Diskpart, because the former tool provides friendly GUI (Graphical User Interface) while the latter is a command-based utility.
+To set active partition correctly to remove "reboot and select proper boot device Windows 10/8/7”, you’d better employ MiniTool Partition Wizard, a professional partition manager instead of Diskpart, because the former tool provides friendly GUI (Graphical User Interface) while the latter is a command-based utility.

-Then, download, install, and register the program on another computer to get the main window below:
+Step 1: Download, install and register the program on another computer to get the main window below.
+Here, please choose Bootable Media on the top right corner.

-At this time, please view the post How to Build Boot CD/DVD Discs and Boot Flash Drive with Bootable Media Builder and follow instructions to create a bootable disc.
+Step 2: Choose a USB flash drive or DVD/CD disc for the bootable media creation.
+For more information, view the post How to Build Boot CD/DVD Discs and Boot Flash Drive with Bootable Media Builder

-Then, start the unbootable computer from the created bootable disc to get the main interface of MiniTool Partition Wizard:
+Step 3: Then, start the unbootable computer from the created bootable disc to get the main interface of MiniTool Partition Wizard.

 Rebuild MBR (Recommended for Legacy BIOS Users)

 Then, you should be able to start Windows.
-Otherwise, you'll need to make the next attempt..
+Otherwise, you'll need to make the next reboot and select proper boot device fix.

 Set BIOS to Best Defaults

 Setting to Defaults usually loads default values which are optimized for performance, without risking stability.
-Many users gave feedback and said this helped them fixed the "Reboot and select proper boot device" error flawlessly.
+Many users gave feedback and said this helped them fixed the issue "Reboot and select proper boot device Windows 10/8/7" flawlessly.

 For different types of motherboards, their names vary, which might be Get Default Values, Load Optimized Defaults, Load Optimal Defaults, etc.

-If all attempts above failed to work, most probably Windows boot files or the system itself has corrupted.
+If all attempts above failed to fix reboot and select proper boot device error, most probably Windows boot files or the system itself has corrupted.
 Then, you'll need to fix boot or reinstall Windows, but both require Windows installation disc.

 Fix Windows Boot Files

-Then, Command Prompt comes out, and users need to type the following commands.
+Then, run Command Prompt and type the following commands.

 For Legacy BIOS users: